 Holly – Services Manager

-Holly is the glue that keeps Breakthrough going.
-She heads up the operational side of Breakthrough (both in Bath and further afield), from client support and staff training, through to running all our services, crisis support, and drop-in.
-She’s usually your first point of contact when getting in touch with us, will talk you through the process of starting therapy or training, and answer any questions you have (big or small!).
+Holly is the glue that holds Breakthrough together.
+She heads up the operational side of Breakthrough (both in Bath and further afield), from client support and staff training, through to running all our services, our crisis support, and drop-in support.
+She’ll talk you through the process of starting therapy or trauma training, and answer any questions you have (big or small!).

-Should you ever need post-therapy chocolate and a natter, she always has some chocolate in her desk drawer for those who need it.
+Should you ever need post-therapy chocolate or a natter, she always has some chocolate in her desk drawer for those who need it and will find a way to give you time even when it’s manically busy.
 She lives on coffee and snacks, and has an unnecessary number of photos of pretty looking meals on her phone that one day she may remember to put on Instagram!

 Jess is in her fourth year of an MA in Humanistic and Integrative Psychotherapy.
 Jess spent 10 months on a part-time placement with us supporting our 2 therapy groups across 2020-21, and will be joining the staff team in September 2021.
 She is absolutely lovely!
 Jess has been a riding instructor and a teaching assistant.
 She has a large family and too many pets!

 Eve will be on student placement with us full-time from August 2021 to June 2022.
 She will be taking part in all aspects of day-to-day life at the Breakthrough Support Centre working in our office, helping with our various services, supporting our therapy groups – and everything in between!

 Eve loves theatre, singing, baking and chatting, and (like the rest of the team) charity shopping!
 And despite being tech-savvy, she somehow broke her computer multiple times in her first week – we gave her a medal!

 Becca – Project Support Worker